 Our work to stop this elimination is ongoing.
-Take a moment to read these op-eds, visit our Save the NEH webpage for talking points, and find out the ways in which you can help take action to help prevent these proposed cuts.
+Take a moment to read my op-ed, visit our Support the NEH webpage for talking points, and find out the ways in which you can help take action to help prevent these proposed cuts.

 You are our greatest advocates.